teal-finance/rainbow/README.md

 #### Build

-    make build         # Build backend + frontend make server        # Build the backend only make build-front   # Build the frontend only make clean         # Clean all
+    make all     # Build both backend and frontend make server  # Build the backend only make front   # Build the frontend only make clean   # Clean all

 #### Run